asadkhalid-softdev/agent-kucoinanalysis/README.md

 The bot will automatically send you alerts when:

-- A symbol develops a strong buy signal
+- A symbol develops a strong buy or moderate buy signal
-- A symbol develops a strong sell signal
 - Any critical system errors occur

 Notifications include: